 3 tablespoons honey

-1 quart sanditas (Melothria scabra)
+1 quart sanditas (Melothria scabra), blossom ends scraped clean

-In a small mortar, lightly crush the allspice, black pepper, and coriander seeds.
+In a mortar, lightly crush the allspice, black pepper, and coriander seeds.
 In a small saucepan, combine the crushed spices with the vinegar, water, salt, and honey.
 Bring the liquid to a boil, and then let it cool for 5 minutes.

 After three days of pickling the sanditas make a crisp, mildly tart snack; you may find yourself downing them by the dozen.
 Over time they’ll get more sour and more suitable as an accompaniment to fatty foods.